wandb/docs/docs/guides/integrations/prompts/quickstart.md

 ### 4. View the trace in Weights & Biases

 Click on the Weights and Biases run link generated while initializing the `WandbCallbackHandler` in step 1.
-This will take you to your project workspace in the W&B App where you will find a trace table and a trace timeline.
+This takes you to your project workspace in the W&B App where you can view a trace table and  timeline.

 ![](/images/prompts/llama_index_trace.png)